palantir/gradle-docker/readme.md

 - `volumes` optional map of volumes to mount in the container.
 The key is path to the host volume, relative to the project folder, the value is the exposed container volume path.
-- `damonize` defaults to true to daemonize the container after starting.
+- `daemonize` defaults to true to daemonize the container after starting.
 However if your container runs a command and exits, you can set this to false.
 - `clean` will add `--rm` to the `docker run` command to ensure that containers are cleaned up after running.